Skip to main content

 caution

-If only custom security groups are used, instances in the VPC will be unable to acquire metadata and thus inaccessible.
-To enable metadata acquisition, add the following outbound rules:
+When using only custom security groups (excluding the default security group), instances in that VPC will not be able to access metadata.
+To enable metadata access, add the following outbound rule.